inchirahjabir/Blogging-application/README.md

   * Comments: I created a header component that I used for all the pages.
   * Task feedback: It was easy
 * **Login and profile page**
-  * Grade: 1
+  * Grade: 4
-  * Comments: Github worked once but i had to change the supabase url to access the database and i lost the Github Oauth.
-The problem is that I couldn't figureout what urls to use with my new supabase url.
+  * Comments: Github Oauth works fine on Vercel and it shows the user's information by fetching data from the Users Authentication table.
-  * Task feedback: I tried so hard to do this task but I couldn't.
-The rest of my project was tested using a regular sign up
+  * Task feedback: I tried with a lot of links to make it work on Vercel and there were some things that I couldn't understand but it works well now.
 * **Post creation and display**
   * Grade: 6
   * Comments: I created a new class to create posts and I modified the display in the articles page based on the creation date.
 I also used React for pagination.
+The class worked fine using npm run dev but I can't create posts on Vercel.
+Whenever, I hit the submit button, nothing is submitted.
+The same thing happened for the pagination, it showed regular number using npm run dev but it has a different input on Vercel.
-  * Task feedback: It was time consuming and I was not familiar with React pagination so I had to install and do some research on it.
+  * Task feedback: It was time consuming because I kept trying to understand why the results were so different uwhen i used npm run dev but I couldn't understand why.
 * **Comment creation and display**
   * Grade: 4
-  * Comments: I created a new database comments that i linked to the articles database.
+  * Comments: I created a new database comments that I linked to the articles database.
 I then linked the databases through a foreign key and was able to fetch datab and insert data.
   * Task feedback: It wasn't really hard, I just forgot to add RLS polocies so I couldn't see or insert comments at first
 * **Post modification and removal**
   * Grade: 4